Peter Dench Spent a Summer Touring Europe to Photograph Shitfaced Brits Abroad

 VICE: Hi Peter.
 Over the months you spent shooting The British Abroad, what did you learn about the British?

-Peter Dench: This is my third book on Britishness, and what I learned from the last one—which was Alcohol and England, shot between 1998 and 2008—was that, already, pictures from around 2001 are telling us about a significant piece of history: that the English were drinking younger, for cheaper, and more excessively than ever before.
-I think I realized that at the time, but that instinct has since been validated.
-I’m hoping The British Abroad will develop in a similar way—that we’ll look back at this period of time as one where travel was cheap.
+Peter Dench: This is my third book on Britishness, and what I learned from the last one – which was Alcohol and England, shot between 1998 and 2008 – was that, already, pictures from around 2001 are telling us about a significant piece of history: that the English were drinking younger, for cheaper and more excessively than ever before.
+I think I realised that at the time, but that instinct has since been validated.
+I’m hoping The British Abroad will develop in a similar way – that we’ll look back at this period of time as one where travel was cheap.

 Do you think that’s on the way out now?